rpyth/minimum/README.md

 # Minimum Programming Language
 **Minimum** is a simple scripting language written in Go.
-It features dynaming typing, garbage collection and 12 built-in data types.
+It features dynamic typing, garbage collection and 12 built-in data types.
 The project is aiming to provide a language similar to Python, with the benefits of easy parallel processing and cross-platform usage that come with Go.

 ## Documentation
 ### Data Types